yitzuliu/DissertationDemo/README.md

 - **🧠 Understands the context** of what you're trying to accomplish
 - **🗣️ Guides you step-by-step** through any process with personalized instructions
 - **⚡ Adapts in real-time** as you progress, celebrating successes and preventing mistakes
+- **🧠 Remembers your progress** with a sophisticated dual-loop memory system

 ## 🎯 **The Core Concept**

 This isn't just another chatbot or simple object detection system.
-This is **contextual activity recognition** - an AI that transforms your camera into an intelligent manual for any hands-on task.
+This is **contextual activity recognition with intelligent memory** - an AI that transforms your camera into an intelligent manual for any hands-on task.

-**The breakthrough:** Instead of you describing what you see, the AI sees what you see - whether through continuous video understanding or intelligent image analysis.
-Instead of generic instructions, you get guidance based on your actual setup, tools, and progress.
+**The breakthrough:** Instead of you describing what you see, the AI sees what you see and remembers your progress.
+Instead of generic instructions, you get guidance based on your actual setup, tools, and current step in the process.

-**The result:** Like having an experienced mentor standing beside you, watching your work and understanding your progress, providing exactly the guidance you need as your work unfolds.
+**The result:** Like having an experienced mentor standing beside you, watching your work, understanding your progress, and providing exactly the guidance you need as your work unfolds.

-> **🧪 Current Development:** Testing both continuous video processing and intelligent image capture to determine the most reliable approach for real-time guidance.
+> **🚀 Current Status:** Dual-loop memory system completed!
+System now features subconscious state tracking and instant query responses with 100% accuracy.

 ## 🏗️ **System Architecture**

-### 📊 **Three-Layer Architecture**
+### 📊 **Three-Layer Architecture with Dual-Loop Memory**

 ```
 📱 Frontend Layer (Port 5500)